StefanJohnsen/TriangulateOBJ-App/README.md

 # Triangulate obj files
 A lightweight console application designed to convert all polygons in a Wavefront OBJ file to triangles.
 The result is written to a new file with minimal modifications from the original.
-This console application is built upon the functionalities provided by the header-only library found in the [TriangulateOBJ](https://github.com/StefanJohnsen/TriangulateOBJ) repository.
-It demonstrates the practical applications and integrations of the core library.
+This console application is built upon the functionalities provided by the header-only file found in the [TriangulateOBJ](https://github.com/StefanJohnsen/TriangulateOBJ) repository.
+It demonstrates the practical applications and integrations of the TriangulateOBJ.h.

 ### Intended Users
 1. **Game Developers**: Optimized models are key to performance in game development.
 Triangular polygons are computationally less intensive and are often preferred.
 With this tool, developers can easily ensure their 3D assets are optimized for real-time rendering.